 Flipped Classroom Model: Easy Strategies for Its Implementation

-In this article, we are going to explore the flipped classroom model; what it means, some basic things you should know about flipping classrooms, and why teachers should consider flipping their classrooms.
-We will be dwelling more on the strategies for implementing flipped classroom model in primary, secondary and tertiary institutions of learning.
+This article explores the flipped classroom model; what it means, some basic things you should know about flipping classrooms, and why teachers should consider flipping their classrooms.
+We will dwell more on the strategies for implementing flipped classroom model in primary, secondary and tertiary institutions of learning.
 We hope you find this article both interesting and educating.

 But first of all, let’s start with a definition or the meaning of flipped classroom model.